 What is Rice Pudding?

-- Eastern Europe: In countries like Poland and Russia, rice pudding is often enriched with heavy cream and can be topped with fruit preserves or a sprinkle of nutmeg.
+- Eastern Europe: Uses heavy cream and a spoonful of fruit preserves or a sprinkle of nutmeg on top.

 The Health Benefits of Rice Pudding